RinwaOwuogba/avatar-arena-tutorial/Building-an-NFT-game-using-TDD-with-Hardhat.md

 touch contracts/AvatarArena.sol test/AvatarArena.js
 ```

-We'll use the openzepplin [contract wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) to bootstrap our `AvatarArena` contract.
+We'll use the OpenZeppelin [contract wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) to bootstrap our `AvatarArena` contract.

 Our contract needs to do a few things: